augustuswm/requirejs-dust/README.md

 	require(["dst!tpl/Page"], function() {
 		// Do things
 	});

+### Extra

+Requirejs-dust compiles your templates during the opitimization process of RequireJS and therefore your context is not necessarily defined at that time.
+Because of this dynamic partials are ignored by default and it is left to you to include them.

+If your application though does know the values to use for dynamic partials and compile time you can use the optional argument to pass in a JSON object and it will be used as a context to try and find values to use for your dynamic partials.
+Any found values will be used and the dynamic partials whose value can not be found are left alone.

+Template:

+	{>"dynaviews/dyna{a.viewname}"/}

+Logic:

+	require( ["dst!tpl/Page!{{a:{viewname:\"replacement\"}}}"], function() {
+		// Do things
+	});

+## Optimization

 During the optimization process the plugin will parse for partials that are required by dependent templates.